-The 6.0 magnitude earthquake that strucked Kota Kinabalu on June 5, 2015 had not only damaged the roads and other structures in the city, but also claimed the lives of climbers including the young students from Singapore and their guides due to falling rocks at Mt.
-Kinabalu.
+The 6.0 magnitude earthquake that struck Kota Kinabalu last June 5 not only damaged the roads and other structures in the city, but also claimed the lives of climbers including the young students from Singapore and their guides due to falling rocks.
 It also puts four tourists in the spotlight who stripped naked and urinated at the summit six days before the quake.
 The Sabah natives believed that this angered “Aki“, the mountain protector, and such disrespect to the sacred mountain triggered the strongest earthquake in Malaysia since 1976.

 Our Mt.
 Mayon climb was one beautiful adventure and it was my most unforgettable climb experience.

 Our original plan was to climb Mt.
 Pulag in the last week of August 2011 via Akiki-Akiki trail (seriously haha), but typhoon Mina struck Northern Luzon forcing us to cancel the climb.
 It was the strongest typhoon in 2011.
 When we went to Mt.
 Pulag in 2012 via Akiki-Ambangeg trail, we also had a stormy weather, but that’s another story.

 People noticed what appeared to be an ugly sight of green seaweeds on the long-stretched White Beach.
 Continue reading “A Beautiful Truth: Boracay Turquoise turned Green”

 Dumaguete City is attractive to foreign retirees because of the low cost of living and also the slow pace of life.
 We noticed many of them down the boulevard enjoying a chat with their friends.